Didi1081/Santi/README.md

 ![Demo](./ss1.png)
-#### Company Logo is SVG image and is animated.
+#### Feature 1: The company logo is an SVG image and is animated.

 ![Demo](./ss3.png)
-#### Tabs animates when the user clicks on different tab colors.
+#### Feature 2: Tabs animates when the user clicks on different tab colors.
+It appears to flip each page.

 ![Demo](./ss2.png)
-#### The goji berry plant grows through animation.
+#### Feature 3: The goji berry plant grows through animation.
 The user is able to click on each goji berry to learn more about the plant.

 ![Demo](./ss4.png)
-#### The pineapple grows through animation.
+#### Feature 4: The pineapple grows through animation.
 The user is also able to use the scroll bar to view all material.